 In the referendum, 854,572 (52.5%) voters in Wales chose to leave the EU, compared with 772,347 (47.5%) supporting Remain.

-Home Office figures show hate crimes in England and Wales rising over the past five years - with a spike since 2016 blamed on Brexit.
+Home Office figures show hate crimes in England and Wales rising over the past five years - with a spike, it says, since 2016.